giantswarm/aws-admission-controller/README.md

 - In an `AWSControlPlane` resource, the Instance Type will be defaulted if it is not defined.
   - For HA-Versions, the default Instance Type is chosen.
   - For Pre-HA-Versions, in case the matching `AWSCluster` already exists, the Instance Type is taken from there.
-- On creation of an `AWSControlPlane` resource, the infrastructure reference of the according `G8sControlPlane` will be set if needed.

 - In an `AWSMachinedeployment` resource, the AWS Operator Version is defaulted based on the `AWSCluster` CR if it is not set.
 - When a new `AWSMachineDeployment` is created, details are logged.